justinblaber/multi_pyspin/README.md

    # Modify primary.yaml and secondary.yaml to set the serial numbers and do the appropriate camera initializations
    ```

+# User guide

-7) Run the singularity image:
+1) Run the singularity image:

    `singularity run ~/stereo_pyspin/stereo_pyspin.img`

+   A gui should appear like so: